-As mentioned above, there are a number of good free and shareware programs that are available to download from the Internet.
+As mentioned above, there are a number of good free and shareware programs that are available to download.
 Many of

 that has been licensed or recommended by Columbia, the Medical Center and CUMC IT does not require research since we have done the work for

 If you find other programs that you'd like to install, look for information and ratings from reputable web sites

 to verify that it has not caused problems on other systems.
 Beware of overly zealous ratings that don't offer much concrete information, since developers may rate and review their own programs to make them appear more credible.
 If you don't find good information, don't install!

 Last updated 11/20/2013